ganeshkbhat/filehandler/README.md

-# filehandler
+# streamfs filehandler
-a simple interface and handler for streaming file handler using filehandler package
+a simple interface and handler for streaming file handler using streamfs filehandler package